BioGeMT/varMT/docs/database_documentation.md

 ## Relationship Explanations

-### positions ↔ variants (1:N)
+### variant_locations ↔ variants (1:N)
-A position can have multiple variants.
+A location can have multiple variants.
 This happens because at a single genomic position, there can be multiple possible alternate alleles.
 For instance, at position chr1:1000, the reference allele might be "A", but we could observe variants with "G", "T", or "C" alternate alleles.

 ### variants ↔ variants_frequencies (1:N)
 A variant can have frequency data in multiple collections.
 This relationship allows us to track how common a particular variant is across different populations or sample groups (different collections may have different frequencies).